• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Palkova is a traditional milk sweet made with just 2 ingredients milk and sugar.
-Learn to make Palkova Recipe the traditional way.
+Palkova is a traditional milk sweet made with just 2 main ingredients milk and sugar.
+Learn to make Palkova Recipe the traditional way with step by step pictures and video.

-Pin Palkova is made traditionally by simmering and reducing milk until its thick.
+Palkova is made traditionally by simmering and reducing milk until its thick.
 It involves lot of time and effort as we need to keep stirring to avoid burning.
-I have shared tips and tricks to get the perfect palkova.
+I have shared tips and tricks to make the perfect palkova.

+The kova or khoya or mawa as it is popularly known as used for jamuns and other dishes is nothing but unsweetened palkova.
 This traditional sweet can be made for any festival but its popularly made for festivals like Gokulashtami and Navratri.
-But you can make it even for any special occassions in your family too.
+But you can make it even for any special occasions in your family too.

 I have tasted aavin palkova and srivilliputhur palkova both are my favorite but only till I tried this sweet at home.
 Palkova made at home is so good as you can control the amount of sugar used as more the sweet you add it becomes over powering that you cannot have more than a spoon at a time.